Designed by doctors, shaped by you

 • Uses appropriate portion sizes

-If you find that you’re less hungry throughout the day, consider eating smaller meals or snacks more often to give your body some energy to work with.
+If you find you’re less hungry throughout the day, consider eating smaller meals or snacks more often to give your body some energy to work with.
 This is also a good strategy if you find Ozempic makes you nauseous.

 Does Ozempic give you energy?
 The drug itself may not, but losing weight and eating healthier might make you feel more energized.